 Good post-purchase customer experience also ensures higher "customer lifetime value" and a better repurchase rate, with seamless returns being an important driver.

-It also minimises customer support calls and the associated costs.
-So how can the shipping experience - especially when it comes to international operations - be optimised?
+It also minimizes customer support calls and the associated costs.
+So how can the shipping experience - especially when it comes to international operations - be optimized?

 1. Work with the right national carriers

-Web shops, retailers and brands are increasingly faced with the challenge of offering their international customers an all-round optimal service.
+Webshops, retailers, and brands are increasingly faced with the challenge of offering their international customers an all-around optimal service.
 Regardless of the country, shops are dependent on carriers that meet the different national requirements of their customers.

 In France, for example, it is customary to pick up parcels at the pick-up point, or many Italians like to pay cash on delivery.
 Shop operators who work closely with local service providers can actively shape their customers' shipping experience and thus improve the overall customer experience.

-The challenge: There are more than 100 shipping service providers in Europe and each of them has its own specialisation, for example in terms of sustainability or particularly flexible delivery options.
+The challenge: There are more than 100 shipping service providers in Europe and each of them has its own specialization, for example in terms of sustainability or particularly flexible delivery options.

 Direct injection, i.e. the direct feeding of parcels from the own warehouse into the hubs and local networks, speeds up shipping processes immensely, and fast deliveries please the customers.
 So instead of choosing a large international shipping service provider due to a lack of alternatives, a carrier network is recommended.